cirrith/Recipes/Recipes/Soups/Indian-Spiced Lentil Soup.md

 6. Press the soup setting or blend until fully blended out.
 Pour back into soup pot and mix the soup together one more time to combine everything.

 7. Add in kale and lime juice and stir to combine.

-8. Serve the soup and top with your favorite toppings and enjoy!

 ## Notes